pat-tsai/School_District_Analysis/README.md

 # School District Analysis
 ## Overview of school district analysis:
 The purpose of this analysis was to obtain statistics describing a variety of groups.
-These results included analysis based on districts, schools, best and worst performing schools, average scores based on grade levels, and scores based on school funding.
+These results included analysis based grouped by districts and schools, best and worst performing schools, average scores based on grade levels, and scores based on school funding.
 However, due to evidence of academic dishonesty, the second portion of this analysis involved replacing 9th grade scores at Thomas High School with "NaN", elimiting these results from the final analysis.
-By removing the potentially faulty data, we can re-perform the district analysis while upholding state-testing standards.
+By removing the potentially faulty data, we can re-perform the district analysis while upholding state-testing standards, and observe how this original data affected the outcome.

 ## Results
 - ***How is the district summary affected?***